espressomd/espresso/doc/sphinx/installation.rst

   use of |es|'s GPU acceleration, follow `these instructions <https://docs.nvidia.com/cuda/wsl-user-guide/index.html>`__ to set up CUDA.
 * follow the instructions for :ref:`Installing requirements on Ubuntu`

+Note on file system performance: when using WSL, avoid cloning or building the repository on the mounted Windows file system (e.g., :file:`/mnt/c/Users/...`).
+This causes severe I/O performance degradation.
+Always clone and build within the Linux filesystem (e.g., :file:`/home/user/espresso`).

 .. _Installing requirements on macOS: